-The objective of the priority periods is to keep changing the hashing function.
+The objective of the priority periods is to reset the credit counters and to keep changing the hash function.
 Each priority period uses a unique hashing function, possibly chosen among a predetermined set of functions.
-The inputs of the hashing function are the source/destination IP addresses and ports, and its output is the index of the hashed bin among the K possible indices.
+The inputs of the hash function are the source/destination IP addresses and ports, and its output is the index of the hashed bin among the K possible indices.